Statistics education: Teaching methods

 The literature on methods of teaching statistics is closely related to the literature on the teaching of mathematics for two reasons.
 First, statistics is often taught as part of the mathematics curriculum, by instructors trained in mathematics and working in a mathematics department.
 Second, statistical theory has often been taught as a mathematical theory rather than as the practical logic of science --- as the science that "puts chance to work" in Rao's phrase--- and this has entailed an emphasis on formal and manipulative training, such as solving combinatorial problems involving red and green jelly beans.
-Statisticians have complained that mathematicians are prone to over-emphasize mathematical manipulations and probability theory and under-emphasize questions of experimentation, survey methodology, exploratory data analysis, and statistical inference.
+Statisticians have complained that mathematicians are prone to overemphasize mathematical manipulations and probability theory and under-emphasize questions of experimentation, survey methodology, exploratory data analysis, and statistical inference.

 In recent decades, there has been an increased emphasis on data analysis and scientific inquiry in statistics education.
 In the United Kingdom, the Smith inquiry Making Mathematics Count suggests teaching basic statistical concepts as part of the science curriculum, rather than as part of mathematics.
 In the United States, the ASA's guidelines for undergraduate statistics specify that introductory statistics should emphasize the scientific methods of data collection, particularly randomized experiments and random samples: further, the first course should review these topics when the theory of "statistical inference" is studied.
 Similar recommendations occur for the Advanced Placement (AP) course in Statistics.
 The ASA and AP guidelines are followed by contemporary textbooks in the US, such as those by Freedman, Purvis & Pisani (Statistics) and by David S. Moore (Introduction to the Practice of Statistics with McCabe and Statistics: Concepts and Controversies with Notz) and by Watkins, Schaeffer & Cobb (Statistics: From Data to Decisions and Statistics in Action).

 Besides an emphasis on the scientific inquiry in the content of beginning of statistics, there has also been an increase on active learning in the conduct of the statistics classroom.